Naprogramuji/Unciv-Fermentation/README.md

 ### New buidings

 #### Brewery
-New building which decreasing production, but increasing hapiness, food, culture and gold income.
-Remove extra unhappiness from annexed cities. +33% great person generation in all cities.
-Unhappiness from population decreased by 10%.
-Culture cost of adopting new Policies reduced by 10%.
+New building which decreasing production, but increasing hapiness, food, culture and gold income. +33% great person generation in all cities.
 Requires Fermentation tech and Hop garden improvement.

 #### Teahouse
 New building increasing hapiness, culture and gold income.
 Must not be on plains.
 Culture in all cities increased by 25%.
-Free Social Policy.
 Gold from all trade routes +25%.
 Requires Fermentation tech and Hop garden improvement.

 ## Recommend modifications
 [![Lands of the Bohemian Crown by Naprogramuji.eu ℠](https://img.shields.io/badge/Naprogramuji.eu%20%E2%84%A0-Lands%20of%20the%20Bohemian%20Crown-blue?style=for-the-badge)](https://github.com/Iver88/Unciv-Lands-of-the-Bohemian-Crown)